 I had inadequately researched the story of Shackleton and the Endurance prior to the trip but thankfully Jay, a fellow voyager, explained the significance of Stromness to me from the upper ship deck.
 Basically, when Shackleton and his small crew landed on the unpopulated southern coast of South Georgia, they still had to hike 42 kilometers across the interior of the island to Stromness, without a map, under the light of the moon.

 Given how mountainous, glaciated, and crevasse-filled South Georgia is, Shackleton’s success is unbelievable.
+No wonder people call him The Boss.
 Mountaineers have replicated the trek in modern times, with mountaineering equipment, maps, supplies, and training, and still struggled to make the perilous crossing.
 It’s hard to imagine how Shackleton and his men managed to find their way and survive in 1916, with limited supplies, after 17 days in a lifeboat on some of the world’s stormiest seas.

-Day 6 began with a yawn-inducing 04:45 wake-up call, but seeing Gold Harbour in the morning light, with a coffee in-hand, made me think I was still in bed dreaming.
-The scenery was that unbelievably good!
+Day 6 began with a yawn-inducing 04:45 wake-up call, but seeing Gold Harbour in the morning light, with a coffee in-hand, was the morning eye-opener I needed!
+I assume Gold Harbour received its name from the beautiful golden light that bathes the bay in the early morning.
+The scenery was such an unbelievably good surprise to me that morning, that it remains one of my most memorable moments of the trip.

-How I Wish Every Day Began – Gold Harbour, South Georgia
+How Every Day Should Look at 5 AM – Gold Harbour, South Georgia

 Elephant Seal – Gold Harbour, South Georgia